diem-project/diem-docs/reference/en/09 - Admin generator.markdown

 - Automatic fixtures called "Loremization" ([see Tutorial #1: create dummy posts](page:48#rest-a-bit-and-have-some-fun:create-some-dummy-posts))
 - Foreign objects made automatically clickable
 - Drag & drop pages and medias to form fields

-One symfony feature has been dropped : the filters.
-It has been replaced by a single-field search engine, that searches into all model fields.

 Diem admin interface is heavily inspired by the [Total Usability Blog](http://totalusability.posterous.com/) and the Gmail interface.